Vodafone and MasMovil deny holding tie-up talks in Spain

 A Vodafone spokesman said: “There is no truth whatsoever in speculation that Vodafone is in talks with MasMovil.”

+“The speculation about asking for 8 billion euros, or any number, is simply untrue,” he added.

+“Vodafone has never solicited an offer for Vodafone Spain or indicated to anyone that there is a particular price at which it would be willing to sell the business.”

-Vodafone has a market value of about 50 billion euros while MasMovil is worth 2.95 billion euros after rising around 15% so far in 2019, Refinitiv data showed.
+Vodafone has a market value of about 50 billion euros while MasMovil is worth 2.95 billion euros, up around 15% so far in 2019, Refinitiv data showed.

-The deal reported would create a company of around 9 billion euros and reduce to three the number of domestic operators with operations spanning the whole Spanish market alongside Telefonica (TEF.MC) and France’s Orange (ORAN.PA).
+The deal as reported would create a company worth around 9 billion euros and reduce to three the number of domestic operators with operations spanning the whole Spanish market alongside Telefonica and France’s Orange.

+Analysts at Sabadell said there would be many obstacles to such a deal.

+“With this operation the market would go from four operators to three and therefore probably for regulatory approval remedies would be required limiting the attractiveness,” the Spanish broker said.

 Vodafone is struggling in Spain where its service revenue fell 9.3% in the first quarter, its worst performance in any major market and worse than the 7.9% fall in the previous quarter.